Overview

 Visit 988 Helpline

-If your organization wants funding from the Opioid Restitution Fund, please sign up for City updates and check this website in the Spring for more information.
-We expect to open applications for funding in Spring 2025.
+If your organization is interested in funding from the Opioid Restitution Fund, sign up for City updates and check this website in the spring for details.
+We expect to open funding applications in spring 2025.

 To learn more about the Baltimore City Opioid Restitution Funds, read the Mayor's Executive Order.